What are the options of care for my cat when I go on holidays?

 - Your cat will be able to stay in the comfort of his own home and familiar surroundings.
 It will have some human companionship.

 - A pet sitter is usually happy to bring your mail inside, turn lights on and off to give the appearance that somebody is home.

 - It is often cheaper than a boarding cattery.

 Cons: Your cat won’t have as much companionship as it would in a boarding cattery and becoming lonely.
 There is a risk of it becoming unwell between visits.

-Pros: The pros are the same as with having a friend or family member staying at your house.
+Pros: The pros are the same as having a friend or family member staying at your house.